50BytesOfJohn/or-server-node-exercise/README.md

 ### Note about testing

 I know there are different definitions of testing types, which may create some misunderstanding, etc. In my personal philosophy, unit tests are testing a single thing, and the smallest possible thing without any external services/dependencies, thus I'm against using real/in-memory databases and external things in unit tests.
 Though I will just say that I totally understand other approaches, and I can adjust and be flexible here ;)

+## Notes

+### Hono

+Recently I'm a big fan of [Elysia](https://elysiajs.com/) (You can see my Elysia inspiration in repo structure), but since exercise is about Node.js I picked Hono framework.
+It's my current number 2 :D. Hono recently gained some popularity, and while I worked a lot with Express, and it still has better ecosystem, Hono also has some nice libraries and helpers, and it's simple to use, with similar stuff as Express.
+I didn't want to use NestJS, I'm not a big fan, but it would be too long to write about it 😅.

+### Drizzle

+Drizzle is currently very popular, so this choice should no longer be a surprise.
+I'm not sure what's the current state of Prisma.
+I know they work a lot and do some good stuff.
+Plus DX is awesome, but I had some bad experience with speed, especially compared with Drizzle.
+Apart from Drizzle I also really like [kysely](https://kysely.dev/).

+### Zod

+Honestly I wouldn't choose Zod if not the ecosystem, and swagger/openapi.
+I prefer [valibot](https://valibot.dev/) right now, and I'm also following [ArkType](https://arktype.io/).

+### Cache

+I picked suggested LRU cache, but I added p-memoize to it, to handle promises better.
+This prevents additional DB calls while first one is in progress etc. I decided to go for DB cache rather than full requests, not sure about exact requirement in task, but the logic will be similar anyways, just place would be different (maybe a middleware to cache get requests globally).

 # Server-node Exercise